adap/flower/baselines/fednova/README.md

 # Tell poetry to use python 3.10
 poetry env use 3.10.11

-# install the base Poetry environment
+# install the base Poetry environment, make sure there is no existing poetry.lock file and pyproject.toml file is located in the current directory
 poetry install

 # activate the environment